buddhist-uni/buddhist-uni.github.io/_content/canon/an3.101.md

 ---

 > When they’ve been given up and eliminated, there are fine corruptions: thoughts of family, country, and being looked up to.
 A sincere, capable mendicant gives these up, gets rid of, eliminates, and obliterates them.

+Meditation is like purifying gold.
+A meditator should progressively eliminate more and more refined corruptions.